kadaan/consulate/README.md

 #### /verify/checks/:check

->The `/verify/checks/:check` route returns 200 if the specified Consul check is in the `passing` state.
+>The `/verify/checks/:check` route returns 200 if the specified Consul check is ok.
 Otherwise, a non-200 status code is returned and the failing check will be in the response.
+>The `:check` value can be either the _Check Id_ or _Check Name_.
+If _Check Name_, more than one check may be verified.
+>
 >
 >##### Request
 >